katrinealice/cl_sampler/README.md

 **cosmic_variance**: A boolean argument to include or exclude cosmic variance in the prior variance.
 If not provided, it defaults to False.

 **front_factor**: Float.
 This is the front factor for the prior covariance for the monopole (a_00) mode.
 Defaults to 1 (i.e. no special treatment)

+**RSB_only**: Boolean.
+Sets the sky model to be given by the RSB-model only.
+Defaults to false.